 As soon as possible after one of the following:

-- a faculty/staff member learns of a student testing positive; or
+- a faculty/staff member learns of a student testing positive

-that employee must submit a COVID-19 incident report through Raidernet under the Forms tab.
+that employee should submit a COVID-19 incident report through Raidernet under the Forms tab.
 Only a limited set of authorized staff members have access to view the incident reports, protecting personal information.

 For Further Information or Resources, Contact or Visit

 Find frequently asked questions below in two categories: Students & the Public and Faculty & Staff.